wulffern/cic/README.md

 cIc collection

 # Introduction
 cIcCreator was started as an exploritory effort to try and see if I could simplify how we make ICs.
-It's been 30 years of development, and we still draw schematics, and do manual layout.
+The industry has been making integrated circuits for more than 30 years, and we still draw schematics, and do manual layout.
 We must find something better.

 # Submodules